uwmisl/storage-biasing-ncomms20/data_readme.txt

-### coverage data are obtained by aligning raw sequencing data to correponding sequences using Burrows Wheeler Aligner
+### coverage data are obtained by aligning raw sequencing data to corresponding sequences using Burrows Wheeler Aligner

+data_UMI.csv are data for Fig. 2.

 Fig.5 experiments have triplicates ./fig5_expdata/Bias0.npy; sequencing coverage data of PCR with 200 copies of oligos